 Doing acrylic or gel nails at home saves you a lot of money.
 But all that filing is messy.
 Plus it can be hazardous to your health.
 What you need to save your lungs from all that acrylic flying around is a dust collector.
 But what’s the best nail dust collector?

 Those little dust particles get everywhere!

-So if you want to protect your lungs and keep things neat and tidy, then buying a nail dust collector is a great idea.
+If you want to protect your lungs and keep things neat and tidy, then buying a nail dust collector is a great idea.

-In this post, we’ll go over faqs about dust collectors.
+In this post, we’ll go over FAQ’s about dust collectors.

 Then I’ll share my top recommendations for the best nail dust collectors.

 Just want product recommendations?

 Ok, here are the links to my top 7 nail dust collectors for acrylic nails: